-For this purpose, two 40/20 pcf Sawbones blocks, representing the glenoid (30 mm x 30 mm x 40 mm) and the bone block graft (10 mm x 10 mm x 20 mm), were prepared.
+For this purpose, two 40/20 pcf Sawbones blocks, representing the glenoid (30 mm \times 30 mm \times 40 mm) and the bone block graft (10 mm × 10 mm × 20 mm), were prepared.
 Two drill holes were predrilled 10 mm apart with a diameter of 3 mm in each block.
+For testing, an Instron E10000 with a 1 kN/25 Nm load cell attached was used.
 The glenoid Sawbones block was mounted to the testing machine, enclosed in a sample holding fixture, with the drill holes axially aligned along the actuator axis.
-The small bone block was placed on a custom aluminum plate with corresponding drill holes, which was secured to the actuator of the testing machine.
-This allowed for the measurement of the load applied onto the small bone block by tensioning the bone block cerclage construct.
+The small bone block was placed on a custom aluminum plate with corresponding drill holes and secured to the actuator of the testing machine.
+This allowed for measurement of the load applied onto the small bone block by tensioning the bone block cerclage construct.
 The two blocks were positioned a few millimeters apart, with the drill tunnels aligning axially (see Figure 1A).